vitoriarlima/vitoriarlima/README.md

 Something about what I am working on:
 - 🔭 I’m currently working on tidying up ✨my many maths and AI notes✨
-- 🌱 I’m currently learning a lot about ✨State Space Models✨
+- 🌱 I’m currently learning a lot about ✨State Space Models✨ and ✨LLMs✨
 - 👯 I’m looking to collaborate on State Space Models!

 Something about me: